dangers of red meat

 When the digestive lining sees that it has been damaged, it reacts by signaling the cells to divide faster to produce new cells.
 Scientists believe that the extra cell division might also increase the risk of cancer developing.
 Every time a cell multiplies, it runs the risk of making a copying error in its DNA.

-I believe that this inherent trait is confined to factory-farmed meat.
+I believe that this inherent trait and the other dangers of red meat is confined to factory-farmed meat.
 Not only are these animals caged instead of being allowed to roam in the open, but they are also fed pesticide-laced grain (See also...), hormones, animal products, and given antibiotics to combat sickness.

 On the other hand, animals raised organically and allowed to graze in the outdoors, do not produce flawed meat.
 These animals are fed/eat their natural diet.
 Because they are organically raised, they are healthy and have no need for antibiotics.